About gender identity

 - feeling stressed and anxious in relation to the pressure to conform with your sex assigned at birth.

-Feeling these pressures can be stressful, especially with all the other stresses in your life such as managing school or university, job hunting, forming relationships and making sense of who you are and your place in the world.
+Feeling these pressures can be stressful, especially with any other stresses you might be experiencing in your life such as managing school or university, job hunting, forming relationships or making sense of who you are and your place in the world.

-How do I know when I'm struggling with my mental health?
+How do I know if I'm struggling with my mental health?

 - changes in mood – feeling sadder, more anxious or more irritable

 - changes in behaviour – being less talkative, becoming withdrawn or being more aggressive

 - changes in relationships – falling out with friends or your partner, or conflict with family

 - changes in appetite – eating too much or too little, or losing or gaining weight without trying to

 - changes in sleep patterns – not sleeping enough, or sleeping too much

 - changes in coping – feeling overwhelmed or tired of life